tomwechsler/Active_Directory_Advanced_Threat_Hunting/Advanced_monitoring/Security_Onion_2.4/Setup_advanced_monitoring.md

 <img src="/Advanced_monitoring/Security_Onion_2.4/Images/so_4.png" alt="Use the new Security Onion 2.4">

+> Note: If you are still using the Winlogbeat agent, you should first uninstall it before installing the new agent.

 **Stop the service - should be removed after uninstall**

 <img src="/Advanced_monitoring/Security_Onion_2.4/Images/so_3.png" alt="Check the service">